Go Ad-Free

 If your dog tangles with a skunk, do you know how to get skunk smell off its fur?
 Some readers praise Massengill douche; others prefer tomato juice.

 An encounter with a skunk is a fairly common occurrence for dogs who get to run around in the woods.
 If the dog is too curious, the skunk will protect itself with its most potent weapon.
 And then you’ve got a problem: how do you get skunk smell off your dog?
-One reader offered an unusual remedy for this tricky situation.
+Readers have tried several unusual remedies for this tricky situation.

 Can You Get Skunk Smell Off with Massengill Douche?